niemopen/niem-naming-design-rules/ndr6-outline.md

 | sourceURI | SourceURI | A URI that is an identifier or locator for an originating or authoritative document defining a local term. | 0..* | - | xs:anyURI |
 | citation | SourceCitationText | A plain text citation of, reference to, or bibliographic entry for an originating or authoritative document defining a local term. | 0..* | - | xs:string |

-## 4.3 Components: Class and Property classes

-Objects of these classes represent the classes and properties in a NIEM model.
+**Rule 4-6:** A LocalTerm object MUST have a *documentation* property, or a *literal* property, or both.

+## 4.5 Component class (abstract)

+A model component in a namespace is either a class object, a property object, or a datatype object in a NIEM model.
+The component class defines the common properties.

 <center>
   <figure class="image">
     <a name="fig4-3"/></a>
     <img src="images/component.png" style="zoom:60%"/>
-    <figcaption><i>Figure 4-3: Classes and properties</i></figcaption>
+    <figcaption><i>Figure 4-3: Component class diagram</i></figcaption>
   </figure>
 </center>

-### 4.3.1 Component class (abstract)

-A model component in a namespace is either a class object, a property object, or a datatype object in a NIEM model.
-The component class defines the common properties.

 | UML | CMF | Definition | Card | Ord | Range |
 | --- | --- | ---------- | :--: | :-: | ----- |